-Date: February 1, 2023
+Date: February 2, 2024

 To: All South Orange County Community College District Faculty and Staff

-From: Dr. Cindy Vyskocil, Vice Chancellor of Human Resources
+Vice Chancellor of Human Resources

 Each year we are required by law to provide an update on the District’s Drugs and Alcohol Policy.
 Drug and alcohol abuse are pervasive and serious social issues.
 In order to mitigate the effects of drug and alcohol abuse on our working and learning environment, our Board of Trustees has adopted Board Policy 3550, Drug-Free Environment and Drug and Alcohol Abuse Prevention Program.
 As we all begin a new spring semester with intentions and goals of doing our best to contribute toward student success, it is vital that we reaffirm our commitment to maintaining an environment free of the abuse of alcohol and other drugs.
 We request that you take the time to review our current policy, which states:

 The District shall be free from all unlawful possession, use, or distribution of illicit drugs and alcohol by students and employees.
-The unlawful manufacture, distribution, dispensing, possession, or use of a controlled substance is prohibited in all facilities under the control and use of the District.
-Any student or employee who violates this policy will be subject to disciplinary action, consistent with local, state, or federal law, which may include the referral to an appropriate rehabilitation program, suspension, demotion, expulsion, or dismissal.
+The unlawful manufacture, distribution, dispensing, possession, or use of a controlled substance is prohibited on District property, during District-sponsored field trips, activities or workshops, and in any facility or vehicle operated under the control and use of the District.

 Health risks associated with the use of illicit drugs and/or the abuse of alcohol: